Feuerlabs/exometer/doc/README.md

 The counter can be reset to zero through `exometer:reset()`.

-The single available data type under a metric using the fast_counter entry is `value`.
+The available data points under a metric using the fast_counter entry are `value` and `ms_since_reset`.

 #### <a name="exometer_histogram_(probe)">exometer_histogram (probe)</a> ####

-The histogram probe stores a given number of updates, provided through `exometer:update`, in a histogram.
-The histogram maintains a log over all values received during a configurable time span and provdes min, max, median, mean, and percentile analysis data points for the stored data.
+The histogram probe stores a given number of updates, provided through `exometer:update()`, in a histogram.
+The histogram maintains a log derived from all values received during a configurable time span and provides min, max, median, mean, and percentile analysis data points for the stored data.

 In order to save memory, the histogram is divided into equal-sized time slots, where each slot spans a settable interval.
 All values received during a time slot will be averaged into a single value to be stored in the histogram once the time slot expires.
-The avearging function (which can be replaced by the caller), allows for high-frequency update metrics to have their resolution traded against resource consumption.
+The averaging function (which can be replaced by the caller), allows for high-frequency update metrics to have their resolution traded against resource consumption.